edgeimpulse/firmware-st-b-l475e-iot01a/README.md

 [Edge Impulse](https://www.edgeimpulse.com) enables developers to create the next generation of intelligent device solutions with embedded Machine Learning.
 This repository contains the Edge Impulse firmware for the ST B-L475E-IOT01A development board.
 This device supports all Edge Impulse device features, including ingestion, remote management and inferencing.

+> **Note:** Do you just want to use this development board with Edge Impulse?
+No need to build this firmware.
+See the instructions [here](https://docs.edgeimpulse.com/docs/unboxing-the-st-b-l475e-iot01a) for a prebuilt image and instructions.

 ## Requirements

 **Hardware**